 If you’re looking to utilize a professional staffing agency or a headhunter to fill your organization’s direct hire positions, there are numerous factors to consider.
 You’ve probably already thought about your hiring needs, future goals, timelines, and budget — but what you may not have asked yourself is: “What should I be looking for in a staffing agency direct hire agreement?”

 Knowing what to keep an eye out for in a direct hire staffing agreement is incredibly important.
 It should outline clear expectations for the professional relationship to give both parties peace of mind that they will be met.
 A high-quality, comprehensive direct hire contract keeps you and your recruiting agency partner aligned and moving forward — which is why we’ve outlined some of the basics of direct hire staffing agreements and some tips for what you should look for in yours.

-Benefits of Entering Into a Direct Hire Agreement with a Professional Recruitment and Staffing Agency
+Benefits of Entering Into a Direct Hire Agreement with a Professional Staffing Agency

 Direct hire staffing, also commonly referred to as direct placement recruiting, is typically performed by a permanent placement recruiter, or headhunter, at a professional staffing agency.
 In this particular type of staffing, the candidate will immediately be placed on the end-user client’s payroll upon hiring.

 Leveraging a staffing agency to help you fill open direct hire positions offers a range of benefits for both your organization and the candidate.
 Here’s a brief overview of five key highlights:

 - Access to a wider pool of applicants.
 Direct hire positions are more attractive to a broader pool of candidates, meaning you’re more likely to see a greater number of highly-qualified candidates from your professional recruiter’s vast network.

 - Increased employee commitment.
 Employees recruited for full-time, permanent positions have a stronger sense of loyalty to your organization, increasing the likelihood of successful placement and long-term retention.